Transistor Amplifier03/30/2020 at 08:04 • 0 comments

-I converted the circuit in the link above to audio amplifier that can be made from general purpose transistors (not needing VHF transistors that might cost more money) that can be used for audio applications.
-You can make audio amplifier with power amplifiers and operational amplifiers.
-However, most of those IC (integrated circuits) need voltages of at least 4.5 V. This is why I was interested in the circuit shown in the link above.
+I designed an audio amplifier that can be made from general-purpose transistors (not needing VHF transistors that might cost more money) that are used for audio applications.
+You can make audio amplifiers with power amplifier ICs (integrated circuits) or operational amplifiers.
+However, most of those IC (integrated circuits) need voltages of at least 4.5 V.

 Step 1: Design the Circuit